The Dog Who Stopped the War: Home video

 A 2-disc special edition French-language DVD release of the film was issued in 2009 by Imavision.

 A Blu-ray disc, using a new 2K scan and restoration from the original 35mm camera negative, and containing both French and English language tracks, was released by Unidisc in Canada on November 24, 2015.

 In January 2024, Canadian International Pictures released a special edition Blu-ray with both French and English language tracks, using the 2015 2K remaster.

 All three versions on disc contain the 2009 documentary "La Guerre des tuques... au fil du temps".

-Reception
+Reception and legacy

 The film won the Golden Reel Award at the 6th Genie Awards in 1985, as Canada's top-grossing film of the previous year.

 Sequels and remakes

 The 2001 film The Hidden Fortress (La Forteresse suspendue), featuring a similar plot about rival groups of children playing war games during their summer vacation, included some characters from The Dog Who Stopped the War as parents of the new children.

 An animated remake, Snowtime!
 (La Guerre des tuques 3D), was released in 2015.
 It was followed by a spinoff television series called Snowsnaps and the sequel Racetime in 2018.

+In 2026, the filmmaking collective Kino Montreal released The Dog Who Stopped the War: Reimagined (La guerre des tuques : Réimaginée), a collage film which saw a large group of emerging young Quebec filmmakers each reimagine a scene from the original film in their own distinct filmmaking style.
+The participating directors were Charles Parisé, Frédéric Barbusci, Isabelle Giroux, Camille Théberge, Kevin Miclette, Hippolyte Guyon, Antoine Symoens, Andréanne Poisson-Robert, Rémi Fréchette, Noah Lebel-Turcotte, Suzanne Cordeau-Andrews, Justin Leblanc, Dany Foster, Gabriel Desgagnés-Saez, Juliette S. Turcot, Marc-André Morisette, Jimmy G. Pettigrew, Rita Faid and Thierry Mercure.